-The Music Teachers National Association named her the 2020-2021 Georgia alternate for the woodwind competition (junior division), the 2019-2020 Georgia winner for the woodwind competition (junior division), as well as the 2021-2022 and 2020-2021 Georgia winner and Southeast regional alternate for its music composition competition (junior division).
-Juan Ramirez of The Atlanta Symphony Orchestra named her the 2021 Georgia winner of the inaugural statewide music composition competition hosted by Ztunes Music.
+Between the years of 2019 and 2022, Phoebe won the state level of the Music Teachers National Association woodwind competition and composition competition twice.
+In 2021, Juan Ramirez of The Atlanta Symphony Orchestra named her the winner of the Georgia inaugural statewide music composition competition hosted by Ztunes Music.
 In 2023 Phoebe won the National Flute Association's Flute Choir Call for Scores.
-She is the youngest person to do so.Â
+She is the youngest person to do so.
+Most recently in 2025, she won second place at the National Federation of Music Clubs' National Junior Composers Contest with her flute solo Growing Wings.

 Phoebe's creative compositions have been played at many concerts, university degree recitals, and even masterclasses.
 Her works have been recorded by a wide selection of performers and many of these recordings are featured on this website.